ilikescience/ilikescience.github.io/_posts/2018-01-06-web-platform.markdown

 ## The next big platform

 Back to John Gruber’s argument: “The best possible interface [is] going to be a native app.”
 In 2013, that might have been true; in 2018, it’s questionable.
-The web platform has quietly evolved the capability to match, if not surpass, the capabilities of native apps.
+The web platform has quietly evolved to match, if not surpass, the capabilities of native apps.

 **Progressive Web Apps** are one of the most exciting developments of the web platform in the last 10 years.[^16] PWAs work with low internet connectivity, or no internet connectivity at all.
 They have access to device hardware like the camera and accelerometer, enabling native functionality.
 Some platforms — notably Android — make no distinction between native apps and PWAs.